By Dr. Justin Marchegiani

 A few common infections that are found when dealing with leaky gut and thyroid issues follow:

 Addressing infections can be stressful on the body.
-If we are already unhealthy (we have an imbalance in gut bacteria, poor gut function, adrenal issues, energy issues, a bad diet, poor sleep habits, etc.), when we knock out an infection, our body has to deal with the dead debris.
+Being unhealthy means having an imbalance in gut bacteria, poor gut function, adrenal issues, energy issues, a bad diet, poor sleep habits, etc. When we are unhealthy and we knock out an infection, our body has to deal with the dead debris.

 The infections are like soldiers fighting on a battlefield.
 We introduce our natural or herbal antibiotics to destroy the infections.
 Massive numbers of soldiers (the infections) are falling all over the battlefield.

-Once our immune and detox systems are backed up, this creates a Herxheimer reaction where all of the harmful biotoxins from the infectious debris accumulate and start creating stress on our immune, detoxification, and lymphatic systems.
+Once our immune and detox systems are backed up, this creates a Herxheimer reaction.
+In this reaction, the harmful biotoxins from the infectious debris accumulate.
+Then, they start creating stress on our immune, detoxification, and lymphatic systems.
 The medics are stressed—they can’t keep up.

 Studies have shown that when certain infections are removed, we see a significant decrease in the amount of thyroid antibodies.
 This means that these infections are driving the immune system to destroy the thyroid faster.
 So if we can knock out the infections, ideally naturally, herbally, and safely, we can reduce the self-destruction of our thyroid tissue.
 That’s the goal.

 Benvenga S, Guarneri F, Vaccaro M, et al. Homologies between proteins of Borrelia burgdorferi and thyroid autoantigens.
 Thyroid, 2004 Nov; 14 (11): 964–66.